-After all strokes only happen to older people right?
+After all, strokes only happen to older people right?
 That is what I thought too when the doctors finally realized what was wrong with me.

-When I was 16 years old, I gave birth to a beautiful baby girl 2 months early due to a severe case of Toxemia which had cause the swelling in my body to reach my brain leaving no room for oxygen.
+When I was 16 years old, I gave birth to a beautiful baby girl 2 months early due to a severe case of Toxemia which had caused the swelling in my body to reach my brain leaving no room for oxygen.

-Basically, without any oxygen to the brain you are faced with a stroke.
+Basically, without any oxygen to the brain, you are faced with a stroke.

-My stroke went unnoticed for several days because I was so sick from the Toxemia that I was bed bound.
+My stroke went unnoticed for several days because I was so sick from the Toxemia that I was bed-bound.

 Once I was able to get up from bed they realized that I had no use of my left side.